nightscout/trio-docs/docs/configuration/settings/features/remote-control.md

 ## Remote Control

-The use of Nightscout Careportal and [Shortcuts](shortcuts.md){: target="_blank" } continue to be supported with Trio.
+The limited use of remote control with Nightscout, i.e., entry of Carb Correction and Temporary Targets when Careportal is authenticated continue to be supported with Trio.

-Addtional remote capabilities are offered for Trio using the *LoopFollow* app with these versions:
+Additional remote capabilities are offered for Trio using the *LoopFollow* app with these versions:

 * Trio 0.5.x (and newer)
 * *LoopFollow* version 2.4.0 (and newer)